sirjanabhatta06/Southbridge-Public-Schools-Tasks/README.md

 # Southbridge-Public-Schools-Tasks

 Data Task for Southbridge Public Schools
+Benchmark Performance Levels:

 Blue goal = Core support; Negligible risk

-- (nearly all students in this range score at or above the 40th percentile rank on criterion measure) Green range = Core support; Minimal risk
+- (nearly all students in this range score at or above the 40th percentile rank on criterion measure)

+Green range = Core support; Minimal risk

-- (about 80% of students who score at or above the 40th percentile rank on criterion measure fall in this range or above) Yellow range = Strategic support; Some risk
+- (about 80% of students who score at or above the 40th percentile rank on criterion measure fall in this range or above)

+Yellow range = Strategic support; Some risk

-- (about 80% of students who score below the 40th percentile on criterion measure fall in this range or below) Red range = Intensive support; At risk
+- (about 80% of students who score below the 40th percentile on criterion measure fall in this range or below)

+Red range = Intensive support; At risk

 - (about 80% of students who score below the 20th percentile on criterion measure fall in this range)